What to expect from Bangkok?

 Where to stay in Bangkok

-Your initial thought may be to always stay in the centre when visiting a city, but for Bangkok it’s hard to determine what the center is.
+Your initial thought may be to always stay in the centre when visiting a city, but for Bangkok it’s hard to determine what the centre is.

 The area you stay in Bangkok will heavily influence what you get out of your visit.